Superconductivity in W3Re2C with chiral structure: Methods

-The electronic structures, phonon spectra, and superconducting properties of W$_{3}$Re$_{2}$C were studied based on density functional theory (DFT) \cite{DFT-1,DFT-2} and density functional perturbation theory (DFPT) \cite{DFPT-1,DFPT-2} by using the Quantum ESPRESSO package \cite{QE}.
+The electronic structures, phonon spectra, and superconducting properties of W$_{3}$Re$_{2}$C were studied based on DFT\cite{DFT-1,DFT-2} and density functional perturbation theory (DFPT) \cite{DFPT-1,DFPT-2} by using the Quantum ESPRESSO package \cite{QE}.
 The electron-nuclei interactions were described with the RRKJ-type ultrasoft pseudopotentials \cite{USPP} in the Perdew-Burke-Ernzerhof (PBE) \cite{PBE} formalism taken from PSlibrary \cite{PS-1,PS-2}.
 The kinetic energy cutoff for plane-wave basis and charge densities were set to 60 Ry and 600 Ry, respectively.
 The Gaussian smearing method with a width of 0.02 Ry was used to broaden the Fermi surface.
 The maximally localized Wannier functions method \cite{MLW-1,MLW-2} was used to calculate the Fermi surface, which was visualized with the FermiSurfer package \cite{FS}.
-Considering the large number of atoms in the primitive cell, we chose the 3×3×3 \textbf{q}-point and 18×18×18 \textbf{k}-point meshes for the dynamical matrix and electron-phonon coupling (EPC) calculations due to the limitation of our computational resources (see Fig. S1 in the Supplemental Material (SM) \cite{SM} for detailed convergence tests of the \textbf{k}- and \textbf{q}-point meshes).
-The W 5$d$, Re 5$d$ and C 2$p$ orbitals were adopted to construct the tight-binding Hamiltonian by using Wannier90 package \cite{WANNIER90} and the WannierTools package \cite{WANNIERTOOLS} was used to find the Weyl points.
+Considering the large number of atoms in the primitive cell, we chose the 3×3×3 \textbf{q}-point and 18×18×18 \textbf{k}-point meshes for the dynamical matrix and electron-phonon coupling (EPC) calculations due to the limitation of our computational resources (see Fig. S1 for detailed convergence tests of the \textbf{k}- and \textbf{q}-point meshes).
+The W 5$d$, Re 5$d$ and C 2$p$ orbitals were adopted to construct the tight-binding Hamiltonian by using Wannier90 package \cite{WANNIER90} and the WannierTools package \cite{WANNIERTOOLS} was used to find the Weyl points and calculate the surface states of W$_{3}$Re$_{2}$C.

 According to the EPC theory, the Eliashberg spectral function is defined as \cite{A2F}